aravind-sadharani/chandraveena/src/blog/raga-alapana/index.md

 ## Summary

+Indian Classical Music is known for extempore improvisation and presentation of a Raga.
+However, to caution, extempore can also lead to chaos, indeterministic movement of the Raga.
+A structure as the above gives a gramework for a systematic development and presentation of a Raga.
+Within the framework, the artist brings in his aesthetics and imagination to create an emotional response from the listeners.

 To summarise, a Raga is a musical structure which should be presented according to its prescribed Lakshanas.
 Raga Alapana is a prescribed method for presenting a Raga systematically.

 From a philosophical perspective, Raga Alapana is classified as *Manodharma Sangeet* (*Mano* - of the mind and *Dharma* - code of conduct).
 In other words, Raga Alapana can be regarded as a musical improvisation which is the product of the artist's imagination, within the code of the Raga.